From this video you’ll learn that…

 Exactly.
 Usually, we always ask our speakers what they recommend in reading.
 Maybe there’s some book that you could recommend to our listeners; it doesn’t have to be professional-oriented; it can be anything.

-I think I need to recommend is “Shoe Dog” by Phil Knight.
+I need to recommend is “Shoe Dog” by Phil Knight.
 I don’t know if you ever heard of it.
 But it’s a memoir by the co-founder, Phil Knight of Nike.
-So, it’s kind of highlights the early struggles and the evolution of Nike, and it is a great read.
+So, it highlights Nike’s early struggles and evolution, and it is a great read.
 It reads like a story, not really like a business guidance book.
 And I would say it’s a must-read for everyone in business, especially for those who want to start a business or grow their business.
 So, this is definitely, everyone should have read this.
 And I’m not only saying this because I work for Nike.

 Those would be like my two recommendations.
 One more on the business side, the other more on the fiction side.